peschwa/eigmip6/README.md

     Promise.new(scheduler => ThreadPoolScheduler.new(initial_threads => 0, max_threads => 16, uncaught_handler => Callable), status => PromiseStatus::Planned)
     >

 The above is a transcript of feeding a lazy infinite list consisting of the Numeric literal 440 alternating with the type Any into a freshly created note channel.
-Running this example on your machine should, provided a working audio interface exists and is not otherwise occupied, result in playback of 1 second of a 440hz sawtooth synth, followed by 1 seconds, repeating.
+Reproducing this example on your machine should, provided a working audio interface exists and is not otherwise occupied, result in playback of 1 second of a 440hz sawtooth synth, followed by 1 second of silence, repeating.

-The exported enum is `Notes`, which contains the Str literals `C Db D Eb E F Gb G Ab A Bb B`, which correspond to western musical notation.

-The two types currently exported are `eigmip6::Note` and `eigmip6::Scale`.
-I am still internally debating their usefulness, although some level of abstraction definitely has to exist.
-Throwing Num literals around isn't fun, and generating scales via closures that `return $_ * 2 ** (@scale-steps.pop / 12 )` is unwieldy as well.
-Suffice it to say that `Note` takes `:name` and `:freq`, the former is expected to be an element of the enum `Notes`, the latter a `Num`. `Scale` takes a `:root`, which has to be a `Note` and `:steps` which has to be an array of note steps that make the scale *including a 0 step as the first step* except if you want to leave out the root for some reason.